lauraRodriiguez/PLPA6820/README.md

 For these first few steps we used the *Albama Super Computer* proved by Auburn University

 ## [Striping primers](https://github.com/lauraRodriiguez/PLPA6820/blob/main/Scripts/STRIPPING%20PRIMERS1.rtf)
+Removal of primer form your sequences

 ## [Get stats](https://github.com/lauraRodriiguez/PLPA6820/blob/main/Scripts/Stats2.rtf)
+Filtering parameters

 ## [Filtering and trimming](https://github.com/lauraRodriiguez/PLPA6820/blob/main/Scripts/FILTERING.TRIMMING3.rtf)
+we used VSEARCH,the trimming and filtering of the sequences happened here based on the results we got in stats.
+In this step you can also run FASTQ to see the quality of your data

 ## [Dereplication, De-noising, Clustering](https://github.com/lauraRodriiguez/PLPA6820/blob/main/Scripts/DEREPLICATION%2C%20CLUSTERING.CHIMERAREMOVAL4.rtf)
+Dereplication:
+De-noising: zOTUs
+Clustering: OTUs based on traditional 97% identity

 ## [Mapping](https://github.com/lauraRodriiguez/PLPA6820/blob/main/Scripts/MAPPING5.rtf)
+OTU table

 ## [Taxonomy](https://github.com/lauraRodriiguez/PLPA6820/blob/main/Scripts/TAXONOMY6.rtf)
+This will create the taxonomy to all filtered and trimmed sequences

 ## [R analysis](https://github.com/lauraRodriiguez/PLPA6820/blob/main/WRECpeanutSoilFungi.Rmd)
+More downstream analysis and for visualization.
+R packages mostly used were "phyloseq", "tyRa", "Biostrings", "ggplot2", "dplyr", "vegan".